IamPyu/orm64/README.md

 It's kinda like those fantasy game consoles, except its meant to be an enitre OS.

 * Please note I am taking a small break from the development of Orm64 to work on other projects, Orm64 will be back in production soon.
+Only small canges will be made for now.

 ## Why?